 Researchers and doctors suggest that endometrial tissue flows backward through the fallopian tubes and into the abdominal cavity causing the displacement of endometrial cells.
 These cells then attach to other areas of the abdominal cavity.
 This is the most widely accepted theory.
-It is recognized though that other environmental, immunological and hereditary factors may contribute to the development of endometriosis.
+It is recognized that other environmental, immunological, and hereditary factors may contribute to the development of endometriosis.

 Low Progesterone and Estrogen Dominance

 Low progesterone disrupts hormonal imbalance overall.
 When progesterone becomes low, estrogen usually becomes too high.
 Estrogen dominance and progesterone deficiency have been linked to the development of endometriosis.
-Estrogen dominance may happen from chemical toxin exposure from xenoestrogens (toxins that mimic estrogen), including hormones in foods we eat, pesticides, fertilizers, and dioxin, all of which disrupt endocrine system function.

 Dioxin is a group of highly toxic chemicals that are a by-product of industrial processing using chlorine to manufacture herbicides and pesticides, process pulp and bleached paper products (including the raw materials for feminine care products) as well as incinerate waste.

 Dioxin is considered a Persistent Organic Pollutant, POP for short, that slowly over time accumulates in our bodies.
 This pollutant is carried in the air and in our water systems as well, which affects the entire food chain and planet.
-Dioxin is not only present in feminine care products, but most paper products we use including napkins, paper towels, tissues, make-up removal pads, toilet paper, diapers, ect.
+Dioxin is not only present in feminine care products, but in most paper products we use including napkins, paper towels, tissues, make-up removal pads, toilet paper, diapers, etc.

 How Does Endometriosis Affect Fertility?

-As if that was not enough some researchers suggest that the woman’s body may form antibodies against the misplaced endometrial tissue.
+As if that was not enough, some researchers suggest that the woman’s body may form antibodies against the misplaced endometrial tissue.
 The same antibodies may attack the uterine lining and cause miscarriages (up to three times the normal rate).

 Medical Options for Endometriosis

-If endometriosis is left untreated this condition has serious negative impact on reproductive health.
+If endometriosis is left untreated this condition has a serious negative impact on reproductive health.
 There are both medical options and natural therapies to help heal the body from endometriosis.
 Endometriosis is usually diagnosed by laparoscopic surgery.

 Hormonal and Pain Medications

 Doctors may prescribe hormonal medications.
-The purpose is to stop the menstrual cycle to prevent further growth of the endometrial tissues.
+The purpose is to stop the menstrual cycle and to prevent further growth of the endometrial tissues.
 This may also help to reduce pain.
-If pain is still present they may prescribe pain medications.
+If pain is still present, they may prescribe pain medications.
 Hormonal medications alter the natural menstrual cycle and may prevent pregnancy.
 They all come with a variety of side effects.
 Medications are not always effective and once medications are stopped the endometriosis may come back or spread further.
 Your doctor can help you to determine which options may be best for your particular situation.
 Most times surgical options may be combined with natural therapies.